berryvansomeren/drarwing/README.md

 Every mutation could add a brush stroke to our image, or change the properties of an already existing brush stroke.

 There are currently three different Genetic Algorithms available in this project, but it has been set up such that it should be easy to create more variations.
-Because I can imagine endless configurations and variations of these algorithms I did not think a CLI would be maintainable.
 While a genetic algorithm might not be the optimal way to implement the final versions of these algorithms, I have found that it enables tremendous freedom in configuration and exploration of these algorithms and variations.